 The hacker mindset is a big part of what makes the best founders so great.
 And if there’s one of our founders who embodies that willingness to move fast and break things better than anyone else, it’s Bas de Vries.
-Ever since he was a little boy, Bas loved building things — whether it was playing with lego as a toddler or making his own snow plough to clear out the driveway when the weather turned cold in his hometown of Schoorl, just outside of Amsterdam.
+Ever since he was young, Bas loved building things — whether it was playing with Lego as a toddler or making his own snow plough to clear out the driveway when the weather turned cold in his hometown of Schoorl, just outside of Amsterdam.

 As he got older he directed his creative capacities towards the computer, teaching himself web development to build basic websites.
 He soon caught the bug and it wasn’t long before he turned his hand to more challenging projects, starting off by building a set of algorithms to trade Dutch stocks aged 14 before solving a more practical problem closer to home.

 His mother was looking to buy a new car and was having trouble finding one that fit all of her requirements.
 So Bas decided to build the solution, creating a simple search engine that allowed for filtering across a number of different categories.
 He spent about a year on the project and by the age of 16, he’d finished it and even got a little press in the local news for his efforts.
 “What was interesting to me was that despite my age, people were taking notice of what I built… And I liked that” he said, reflecting on the experience.